RuiliF/Glydentify/README.md

 # Glydentify

 **Glydentify** is a deep learning framework for predicting glycosyltransferase donor substrates using structure-aware protein language models and molecular representations.
-This repository contains the code and resources for the paper submitted to _Nature Communications_.
+This repository contains the code and resources for the paper submitted to _Communications Biology_.

 ## Repository Structure